looninho/pecebl/README.rst

 check installation
 ==================

-check your installation with : ``pecebl --show`` if everything is fine you will see an exposure example's plot.
+check your installation when you are in the pecebl root directory with : ``pecebl --show`` if everything is fine you will see an exposure example's plot.

 Getting started
 ===============